In vino veritas

 This is the old version of Bad news travels fast.

 By arming itself to meet aggression, a country reduces the risk of being attacked.
-George Washington said in his address to Congress on January 8th, 1790: 'To be prepared for war is the most...
+George Washington said in his address to Congress on January...
 Read more →